nautobot/nautobot/nautobot/docs/user-guide/core-data-model/dcim/virtualdevicecontext.md

 ## Example Use Cases

-The VDC concept goes by several different names, depending on the vendor, and like other Nautobot features, there are nuances to a specific implication, but Nautobot atempts to cover the most broad set of applicable use cases.
+The VDC concept goes by several different names, depending on the vendor, and like other Nautobot features, there are nuances to a specific implementation, but Nautobot attempts to cover the most broad set of applicable use cases.

 Some vendor examples of VDCs include: